 Beyond the main section of Akamina Ridge, the trail turns north for a kilometre beyond some very colourful mineral bands towards Bennett Pass, and the easy trail which gradually lowers you through mostly open meadows towards Wall Lake.
 Once we reached Wall Lake, we contoured around the lake to its northeast end past a surprising amount avalanche damage (which had thankfully been cleared from the trail) and then began the 3km hike through the forest to the Akamina Creek campground.

 From there we followed the Creek Trail east for a short period before arriving at the Akamina Pass junction, which marked the end of the loop.
 All that was left was the 2.2km walk back to the trailhead before a return to Waterton for celebratory ice cream and a rather refreshing swim in Waterton Lake.

 Akamina Ridge is a fairly long day trip that takes about 7-10 hours to complete depending on the pace of your group.
 I had 2 litres of water with me, which is probably the minimum you'll want to carry in with you.
-For those with filters, there are a number of streams where you can replenish your supply.
-However, keep in mind that those sources are quite scarce above Forum or Wall Lakes, and non-existant on the ridge.
+For those with filters, there are several streams where you can replenish your supply.
+However, keep in mind that those sources are quite scarce above Forum or Wall Lakes, and non-existent along the ridge.

 Shelter is another non-existent commodity up on the ridge.
 It's a good idea to have rain gear and additional clothing to wear should the weather change on you during the long 7km traverse (which includes Forum Peak) on open, exposed terrain.
 Waterton has a reputation for having strong winds, which could make things surprisingly cool even on an otherwise hot day.